 Birmingham Hit and Run Accident Lawyers

 According to Alabama Code § 32-10-2, drivers that cause injury or death to others are required to stop, provide their name, address, and vehicle registration in addition to offering reasonable help when possible.
-Unfortunately, drivers do not always adhere to this requirement and flee the scene in attempts to avoid consequences.
-Victims of these accidents, called hit and run accidents, are often forced to deal with physical injuries, psychological trauma, and exorbitant medical expenses.
+Unfortunately, drivers do not always follow this requirement and flee the scene in attempt to avoid consequences.
+Victims of these accidents, called hit and run accidents, are often forced to deal with physical injuries, psychological trauma, and excessive medical expenses.

 Our team will work with local police to try to locate the person responsible for your injuries.
 Even if we cannot locate the driver who harmed you, we will walk you through the legal process and make sure that you are taken care of every step of the way.

 The financial burden stemming from an injury shouldn’t prevent you from hiring quality legal representation.
 Our experienced team offers free consultations and works on a contingency basis.
 Unless we are able to recover the compensation that you deserve for your accident-related expenses, you do not owe us a dime.
 To set up a consultation, call us today at (205) 324-1212.

 Do I Need a Hit and Run Attorney?

 Victims of hit and run accidents are in a tough place when it comes to seeking justice.
 An experienced personal injury lawyer is often a victim’s most reliable path to finding the responsible party and recovering much-needed compensation.

 If you’ve been the victim of a hit and run accident, a lawyer can lead the charge in helping you locate the person responsible for your injuries by interviewing witnesses, working with local law enforcement, and following up on any available leads.
 When you are injured, it is important that you get the medical attention and rest that you need to heal.
 Having a lawyer carry out these tasks on your behalf will give you the time you need to seek medical treatment and begin the recovery process.